jalagar/animated-art-engine/README.md

 with `gifski` on Linux (not Windows or Mac).

 You can set which gif tool to use in `global_config.json` by setting `gifTool` to either `gifski` (default) or `imageio`.

+### NFTChef improvements: z-index/stacking, grouping, if-then statements, and incompatibilities

+Tool now supports z-index/stacking, grouping, if-then statements, and incompatibilities.
+See [nftchef's docs](https://generator.nftchef.dev/readme/) for more information.

+TLDR if you don't want to read the doc:

+- **z-index/stacking**: You can have the same layer appear in front and behind of another layer (see basketball above).
+You do this by specifying a `z_,` in front of the name, for example `z1,` or `z2,`.
+See `layers_z_index` for an example, and try setting the `layersFolder` to `layers_z_index` to see this in action and checkout `layerConfigurationsZIndex` in the `config.js` for the configuration.
+- **grouping**: You can group traits together into groups, like common/rare.
+Then you can specify how much supply you want of each.
+See `layers_grouping` folder and `layerConfigurationsGrouping` in the `config.js`.
+- **if-then**: You can specify if this trait then have this other trait.
+For example, if ball is pink, then pick these two hats.
+See `layers_if_then` folder and `layerConfigurationsIfThen` in `config.js`.
+- **incompatibilities**: You can specify if you want a layer to be incompatible with another layer.
+For example, if you don't want the flashing background to have a multicolor ball.
+NOTE, this only works if layer names are all unique or else this may lead to unintended behavior.
+See `layers_incompatible` and `const incompatible` in `config.js`.
+You can uncomment the line, and run the code with `layersFolder` set to `layers_incompatible` to see it working in action.

 ### Rarity stats